XuanKhanhHoang/for_design_front-end_subject/README.md

 // A note about using file:

-	reposive horizontal should be write to : style/css/responsive.css
+	responsive horizontal should be write to : style/css/responsive.css

 //Essential js var :